 Wasting time working on tedious routine work affects the productivity of employees.
 Asana's "The Anatomy of Work Index" report found that, on average, 60% of employees' time is spent on mundane assignments instead of quality work that is motivational for employees and beneficial for the company.
 Why choose to drain highly talented employees' time and effort on a process that could be automated to increase accuracy and speed.

-As one solution, businesses need to automate invoice processing to reassess inefficient processes and allow employees to perform at their full capabilities.
+As one solution, businesses need to automate their accounts payable processes and reassess their invoice processing to improve efficiencyand allow employees to perform at their full capabilities.

 What are the benefits of automated accounts payable with invoice management on a personal level?